svimanet/blockit/game/README.md

-JS Browser game made with `Pixi.js`,
-`Typescript`, `Bun`, `Vite`.
+# Tech stack

+Game made with `Bun (with NPM)`, `Vite`, `Typescript`, `Pixi.js`.
+Creates a WebGL canvas, and attaches to a HTMLSection element.
+Uses `Bun` to build `TS` into production friendly `JS` build.
+Said build is delivered to a client through a `Bun HTTP server`.

+`Bun HTTP server` delivers everything to the webclient.
+Includes a `HTMX` frontend that fetches the game bundle

+Used technologies: `Bun`, `HTMX`, `Typescript`, `HTML`, `css`, `Vite`, `Pixi.js`

+TODO: Get rid of Vite.
+Only using for typed client api intellisense.

 Bundled to JS using Bun.
 JS game bundle delivered through Bun HTTP server in sibling workspace.

+# Game
+A lightweight JS web-browser game.
+Inspired by Tetris, 1010, Trigon, ... probably not a unique concept.

 ## Gameplay
 Place figures on a grid.
 Complete rows/cols disapear.
-Goes on as long as possible, but never forever.
+Goes on as long as possible.

 ## Points
-- 1 Point per placed figure node (max 4 per place).
+- 1 point per placed figure
-- 2 Points per removed figure node
+- 1 point per deleted figure node (figures have 4 nodes)
-- 3 Points per removed figure

-The extra rules for points are just for fun.
-Strictly not necessary, but everyone like watch big number go bigger.
+- 1 point per deleted figure (4 nodes + 1 = 5 points total for a full figure removal)